 In our continuing series of blogs on some of the greatest artists from the modern art movement, we take a brief look over the careers of five more of the greats.
 Abstract expressionists Willem de Kooning and Mark Rothko, symbolist artist Gustav Klimt, surrealist artist René Magritte, and the great outsider who often goes ignored in discussions about modern art; Edward Hopper, the realist.

 Willem de Kooning, the modern art movement’s artist

-Unusually, de Kooning’s name is probably more widely known than his work, which has never enjoyed the long re-print life of many of the other artists in this list; but his impact amongst others in the Modern Art movement was significant and long lasting.
+Unusually, de Kooning’s name is probably more widely known than his work, which has never enjoyed the long re-print poster shop life of many of the other artists in this list; but his impact amongst others in the modern art movement was significant and long lasting.
 Born in 1904 in Rotterdam where he trained in fine arts, he made his way to America where he worked as a house painter before discovering the emerging jazz scene and the interesting abstract art styles it inspired.

 It led him into experiments with abstract painting which would lead to the abstract expressionist movement, propelling him into a career as an artist that would ultimately span seven decades.
 His worked touched on a range of styles and ideas, sometimes figurative, sometimes abstract, sometimes action-painted, and sometimes all three.
 De Kooning’s work is amongst the most valuable in the world, fetching prices as high as $300m.